S0LsTicee/Metatranscriptomics_Analysis/README.md

 * **Taxonomic Trees** - Illustrates the composition of microbial communities with nested rings.
 * **Functional Ontologies** - Displays enriched metabolic pathways or gene functions.
 * **Phylogenetic Structures** - Shows evolutionary distance and relationships.

+**_Rectangular v.s.
+Circular Cladogram:_**
+**Rectangular Cladogram** - Best for small to medium-sized datasets.
+The horizontally extended branches are highly readable and facilitate tracing lineages, comparing specific taxa side-by-side, and reading long textual labels.

+**Circular Cladogram** - Best for large, complex datasets as it maximizes space efficiency that allows entire large-scale phylogenies to fit cleanly onto a single screen or page.